 Virtual games made specifically for group video chat

 Here is a list of purpose-built games to be played exclusively within Kumospace, an immersive video chat platform.
+Many of these games are enhanced by having a live host to moderate, explain rules, and keep the game running smoothly, ensuring real-time interaction and engagement.
+Some online group games also involve creating or delivering a short presentation, which can help build communication and public speaking skills.
 If you are organizing a virtual get-together and looking for fun games to play, then Kumospace will be your best option.
 It’s free to use; just create an account.

 Spies & Assassins